vdegenne/kraken-api-js/README.md

 main()
 ```
+---

-Below is a list of the different methods you can call.
-To see the parameters you have to provide to each method please refer to the official [Kraken API page](https://www.kraken.com/features/api)
+*Below is a list of the different methods you can call.
+To see the parameters you have to provide to each method please refer to the official [Kraken API page](https://www.kraken.com/features/api)*

 ### public methods